JonRoosevelt/mimipy/README.md

 # mimipy
-Remove break lines from txt files
+Remove break lines from plane text files

 <b>How To Use it</b><br><br>
 <ul>